 Tenant rights and obligations in the Northern Territory are set out in the Residential Tenancies Act 1999, which is supplemented by Regulations.
-Before entering into a residential rental or tenancy agreement, the prospective tenant should read it through carefully and ensure they understand all of the conditions.
+Before entering into a residential rental or tenancy agreement, a prospective tenant should read through the agreement carefully and ensure they understand all of the conditions.
 This page outlines some of the rights and obligations residential tenants in the NT.

-The tenant will be provided with a condition report once they move into the property.
+A tenant will be provided with a condition report when they move into a property.
 It is important for the tenant to check the condition report to ensure any damage already existing in the property is noted.
 The tenant should fill out their section of the form then return it to the landlord.

-The landlord may require the tenant to pay a bond at the start of the tenancy.
-The maximum bond a landlord can request is the equivalent of four weeks rent.
+A landlord may require a tenant to pay a bond at the start of the tenancy.
+The maximum bond a landlord can request is the equivalent of four weeks of rent.

-- the tenancy agreement must have a condition allowing for rental increases
+- the tenancy agreement has a condition allowing for rental increases

-- the tenancy agreement must note the method of calculation for increases
+- the tenancy agreement notes the method of calculation for increases

-- the tenant must be given 30 days notice of the increase, and
+- the tenant is given 30 days’ notice of the increase

-- the increase cannot occur in the first six months of the agreement and can only occur once in a six-month period.
+- the increase does not occur in the first six months of the agreement and only occurs once in a six-month period.

 If the tenant is notified of a rental increase and feels the increase is excessive, they may apply to NTCAT to review the increase.